trickeydan/cookiecutter-awesome-poetry/README.md

-# CookieCutter - Awesome PyPoetry
+# CookieCutter - Awesome Poetry

 A cookiecutter template for a PyPoetry managed project